 The project is being implemented by the National Complex ‘Expocenter of Ukraine’ together with the Ministry of Veterans Affairs as part of the National Strategy for creating a barrier-free space in Ukraine at the initiative of the First Lady Olena Zelenska.
 The therapeutic garden for the Expocenter is being designed by Big City Lab urban bureau in partnership with PUPA architectural bureau.
-The project is supported by Visa, PrivatBank, Work UA, and Expolight.
+The project is supported by Visa, PrivatBank, Work UA, Expolight, and the Ukrainian Red Cross.

-The main idea of such a garden is that nature restores human health, helping to reduce stress, improve mood, accelerate recovery from illness or surgery, and improve physical well-being by:
+The main idea behind such a garden is that nature restores human health by interacting with visitors through the five senses and engaging them in community activities, creativity and physical exercise.
+This helps reduce stress, improve mood, speed up recovery after illness or surgery, and improve physical well-being through:

 Main functional areas